-Sesame isn’t declared on more than half of food products that contain it, which could put some people at risk for an allergic reaction, researchers warn.
+Sesame isn’t declared on more than half of food products that contain it, which could put some people at risk for an allergic reaction or sesame allergy, researchers warn.

 A serious allergic reaction (anaphylaxis) can be deadly.

 By 2023, sesame will have to be listed on labels of food products sold in the United States, but a new study, published recently in the journal Annals of Allergy, Asthma and Immunology, found serious problems with labels on shelves today.

 “Sesame is the ninth most common childhood food allergy in the U.S., yet many people don’t recognize it on food labels, or it’s missing entirely,” said senior study author Dr. Katie Kennedy, an allergist from Children’s Hospital of Philadelphia (CHOP).

 She and her colleagues analyzed 379 allergic reactions to sesame reported by 327 people and found that more than 56% of the products that contained sesame did not declare it on the label.